allegro/allegro.tech/_posts/2016-11-09-deep-learning-for-frame-detection.md

 ## Deep learning

-Why did we decided to try [deep learning](https://en.wikipedia.org/wiki/Deep_learning) and in particular [convolutional neural networks](https://en.wikipedia.org/wiki/Convolutional_neural_network) (CNN) to solve this problem?
+Why did we decide to try [deep learning](https://en.wikipedia.org/wiki/Deep_learning) and in particular [convolutional neural networks](https://en.wikipedia.org/wiki/Convolutional_neural_network) (CNN) to solve this problem?

 CNNs are currently used in all state-of-the-art solutions to problems of image classification/segmentation etc.